kentborg/keybow-playing/README.md

 Yes, I have created two-dozen threads, but they are small and they mostly don't do much.
 It seems the Pi Zero can handle them with ease.

+## Async

+The resulting code works as both sync or async code, and the code to use the two flavors is only as different as I think is necessary.
+And both sync and async could be used at the same time, if that were somehow useful.

 ## Learning a Lot

 I honestly don't know what I think of my approach so far, but I am pleased it works and that Rust is willing to do what I want it to do.
 I suspect I have too many mutexes.
-I'm also not sure what it means that I am using a `CondVar` in a degenerate way without the obligatory "var" part, but I concluded I didn't need it so I put in a `()`.
-It is fun getting in this deep.

 Were I to do this again from scratch I wonder how similar the result would be.
 Maybe my debounce threads would instead be in async/await